-- The forest sector’s ability to generate its own electricity, largely from bioenergy, has reduced its reliance on fossil fuels.
+- The forest industry’s ability to generate its own electricity, largely from bioenergy, has reduced its reliance on fossil fuels.

-Canada measures its national emission levels annually for all sectors and assesses how these compare with targets for greenhouse gas (GHG) reductions.
+Canada measures its national emission levels annually for all sectors and assesses its emissions against targets for greenhouse gas (GHG) reductions.

 Why is this indicator important?